Ramenable/Praise-Team/README.md

 # Praise-Team
-Graphically describing the organization of our praise team in software Using taxonomy for organization
+Graphically describing the organization of our praise team in software using taxonomy for organization /n Main categories:/n
-Main categories:
-Musician
+Musicians /n
 Songs